 Your anesthesiologist will contact you before your surgery to review your medical history, discuss your day of surgery including the anesthesia planned, address all of your concerns as well as to answer any questions that you may have.

 General anesthesia is provided for most office-based surgical procedures.
 General Anesthesia means that you are completely asleep throughout your procedure.
 You will not see, feel or hear anything painful, unpleasant or uncomfortable during surgery.
 Your vital signs are continuously monitored before, during and after surgery while in the operating room.
 You are given medicine intravenously that causes you to fall asleep; then, you stay asleep with oxygen mixed with special gases that you breath in and out through your lungs.
 General Anesthesia guarantees that you don’t move or feel pain during surgery; and, you have amnesia to the surgery — you do NOT remember surgery after it is over.

 Local anesthesia is provided for office-based surgery by the surgeon, without the services of an anesthesiologist.
 Local Anesthesia means that Dr. Epstein injects local anesthesia where he operates to numb the skin and/or tissues.
 Local anesthesia means that you are fully awake and aware during your procedure.
-Local Anesthesia is provided for small procedures and some VASER liposuction procedures only.
+Local Anesthesia is typically provided for small procedures, labiaplasties if the patient wishes to do so (sedation or general anesthesia are other options) and some VASER liposuction procedures only.

 During your surgical procedure, your anesthesiologist will plan for three important outcomes: